Mohadese267/NilinGallery/README.md

 # NilinGallery
-a sample android application gallery :)
+An android gallery application :)

 The Gallery application has the fllowing features :
 1. Offline mode using SQLite database